Based in Mount Gilead, Ohio.

 Our pilots are professionals with a focus on the satisfaction, comfort, and safety of their passengers.

-Joe Carroll is a retired Air Force fighter pilot and retired airline pilot.
-He has spent many years in the cockpit in airplanes ranging from a Cessna 172 to an F-16 fighter jet to a Boeing 737.
+Joe Carroll is a retired Air Force pilot and retired airline pilot with experience ranging from a Cessna 172 to an F-16 fighter jet to a Boeing 737.

 We fly 4 seat airplanes.
 I, as pilot, use one seat.
 That leaves 3 for passengers.
 The only exception to this rule is a child under 24 months.
 A child under 24 months can be held as a lap child.